 Bonus: All HALFracks are built with a gusset thing at the bottom.
 It's a good place to hook a bungee or add a light mount thing if you want a secondary place to attach a headlight.
 Okay.

 CETMA racks are used by a lot of people.
-You can find CETMA racks on the streets of Vancouver, Montreal, Ottawa, Toronto, Calgary, Quebec, Mexico City, Brazil, Helsinki, Stockholm, Oslo, Amsterdam, Copenhagen, Dublin, England, Paris, Madrid, Italy, Geneva, Germany, Tokyo, Indonesia, Thailand, Australia, New Zealand, and nearly every state in the mighty United States of America.
+You can find CETMA racks on the streets of Vancouver, Montreal, Ottawa, Toronto, Calgary, Quebec, Mexico City, Brazil, Helsinki, Stockholm, Oslo, Amsterdam, Copenhagen, Dublin, England, Paris, Madrid, Italy, Geneva, Germany, Tokyo, Indonesia, Thailand, Australia, New Zealand, China, and every state of the mighty USA.

 Four barely compelling reasons for using a front rack: